bboser/iot-plot/README.md

 Depending on your python installation, you may also need to install or configure a backend for the plotting to work.
 See instructions at the end of this document.

+#### LaTex

+Note from Jared Porter: a distribution of Latex is necessary for the matplotlib rendering.

+Otherwise, if run on Windows you just get a WinError 2, file not found.
+It isn't immediately clear from the stack trace why it is throwing this error.

 ### Usage

 Start the server on a host (e.g. laptop):